Collections Internships & Fellowships

 The Arnold Arboretum provides opportunities to students and early-career individuals to gain practical education and training in the use and care of the living, archival, and library collections of the Arnold Arboretum.
-Through the following internship programs, the Arboretum supports the professional development of those who are interested in a career in horticulture, collections management, collections-based research, and related endeavors.
+Through the following internship and fellowship programs, the Arboretum supports the professional development of those who are interested in a career in horticulture, collections management, collections-based research, and related endeavors.

 Hunnewell Horticultural Internship